Frequently Asked Questions

 Is Acupuncture safe?

-According to the BAcC "acupuncture is one of the safest medical treatments, both conventional and complementary, on offer in the UK".
+According to The British Acupuncture Council "acupuncture is one of the safest medical treatments, both conventional and complementary, on offer in the UK".

-As a member of the BAcC, my treatments are carried out in accordance with their Codes of Safe Practice and Professional Conduct.
+As a member of the AAC, my treatments are carried out in accordance with their Codes of Safe Practice and Professional Conduct.

-The treatment room and equipment conform to BAcC standards and have been approved by the local authority environmental health department.
+The treatment room and equipment conform to AAC standards and have been approved by the local authority environmental health department.

 I use pre-sterilised single use needles.